davenquinn/xenoliths/paper/text/chapters/04-origin-of-ml.md

 south of the evolving slab window, and @fig:reconstruction shows the incipient tear between the rotating microplate and the bulk of the downgoing Farallon slab.
-The relict Monterey Plate slab was integrated into the Pacific plate and translated to outboard of Crystal Knob by ~250 km north by slip on the subduction megathrust and the San Gregorio-Hosgri fault [@Dickinson2005; @Wilson2005].
+The relict Monterey Plate slab was integrated into the Pacific plate and translated ~250 km north to outboard of Crystal Knob by slip on the subduction megathrust and the San Gregorio-Hosgri fault [@Dickinson2005; @Wilson2005].
 The remnant microplate still forms part of the abyssal seafloor in the proximal offshore region [@fig:context].

-The eastward extent of the partially subducted Monterey Plate slab is unknown, and it is likely truncated by the San Gregorio-Hosgri fault system \[see @sec:stalled-slab-bad\].
-However, the Monterey plate may have separated at a deeper level and translated northward beneath a reactivated subduction megathrust [@fig:neogene_sections|b].
-A recent permutation of the stalled slab hypothesis is that the Monterey plate extends eastward of the San Andreas fault as a horizontally translated stalled slab, potentially reaching ~300 km depth beneath the eastern Central Valley [@tenBrink1999;
+The eastward extent of the partially subducted Monterey Plate slab is unknown, and it is likely truncated by the San Gregorio-Hosgri fault system \[see
-@Pikser2012; @Wang2013].
+@sec:stalled-slab-bad\].
+However, if the Monterey plate extended further eastward and was translated northward beneath a reactivated subduction megathrust [@fig:neogene_sections|b], it would make up the mantle lithosphere beneath Crystal Knob.
+In its most recent iterations, the stalled slab hypothesis suggests that the Monterey plate extends eastward of the San Andreas fault as a horizontally translated stalled slab, potentially reaching ~300 km depth beneath the eastern Central Valley [@tenBrink1999; @Pikser2012;

-If a stalled slab attached to the Monterey Plate extended east of the San Gregorio-Hosgri fault, it would make up the mantle lithosphere beneath Crystal Knob.
-Although geodynamically suspect, this model has been presented as a candidate for construction of the mantle lithosphere in previous modeling of the thermal structure of the Coast Ranges [@Erkan2008] and is commonly invoked in the seismology literature [e.g. @Wang2013].
-We include the model in our consideration of thermal history, but return to its viability in
+@Wang2013].
+Although geodynamically suspect, this model has been presented as a candidate for construction of the mantle lithosphere in previous modeling efforts [@Erkan2008] and is commonly invoked in the seismology literature [e.g. @Wang2013].
-@sec:stalled-slab-bad.
+We include the model in our consideration of thermal history, but return to its viability in @sec:stalled-slab-bad.

 ## Underplated Farallon Plate mantle nappes  {#sec:farallon_nappe}